 Oral-conscious Sedation

 Oral-conscious sedation is a type of sedation that uses medication to help you relax during your dental appointment.
-During this type of sedation, you will still be awake and able to communicate but will feel very relaxed and possibly drowsy.
+During this type of sedation, you will remain awake and able to communicate, but you will feel very relaxed and possibly drowsy.
 It can help our patients with dental anxiety to manage their pain and fears so that they can calmly and comfortably progress through their dental procedures.

 Patients with dental fear or anxiety can feel relief with this pain-free dental treatment.
 Sedation dental treatment may also cause anterograde amnesia, which means the patient will not remember the surgery.
 In addition, IV and oral sedation treatments allow dentists to work faster than they would otherwise.